blurpesec/metalyth-blog-content/publish/World-v2-Functionality-Outline.md

 In the context of **decentralized public key infrastructure** (such as blockchains), **"ownership"** can be thought of like having the **keys to a lockbox** - only the holder of the private key can access or control the associated assets or identities.
 ##### `smartObjectId`
-The on-chain identity of a deployed (or previously-deployed) smart assembly or other type of on-chain object (like player-characters)
+The on-chain identity of a deployed (or previously-deployed) smart assembly or other type of on-chain objects (like player-characters).